TWA Flight 3

 TWA Flight 3 was a twin-engine Douglas DC-3-382 propliner, registration NC1946, operated by Transcontinental and Western Air (TWA) as a scheduled domestic passenger flight from New York, New York, to Burbank, California, in the United States, via several stopovers including Las Vegas, Nevada.
-On January 16, 1942 at 19:20 PST, fifteen minutes after takeoff from Las Vegas Airport (now Nellis Air Force Base) bound for Burbank, the aircraft was destroyed when it crashed into a sheer cliff on Potosi Mountain, 32 mi southwest of the airport, at an elevation of 7,770 ft above sea level.
-All 22 people on board, including movie star Carole Lombard, her mother, and three crew members, died in the crash.
+On January 16, 1942, at 19:20 PST, fifteen minutes after takeoff from Las Vegas Airport (now Nellis Air Force Base) bound for Burbank, the aircraft was destroyed when it crashed into a sheer cliff on Potosi Mountain, 32 mi southwest of the airport, at an elevation of 7,770 ft above sea level.
+All 22 people on board, including movie star Carole Lombard, her mother, Clark Gable's press agent, Otto Winkler, three crew members, and 15 U.S. Army soldiers died in the crash.
 The Civil Aeronautics Board (CAB) investigated the accident and determined that the cause was a navigation error by the captain.

 Flight history

 Transcontinental and Western Air (TWA) Flight 3 was flying a transcontinental route from New York City to Burbank, California, with multiple intermediate stops, including Indianapolis, St. Louis, Albuquerque, and Las Vegas.

-On the morning of January 16, 1942, at 4:00 local time, actress Carole Lombard, her mother, and her MGM press agent boarded Flight 3 in Indianapolis.
-Lombard, eager to meet her husband Clark Gable in Los Angeles, was returning from a successful war bond promotion tour in the Midwest, where she helped raise over $2 million.
+On the morning of January 16, 1942, at 4:00 local time, actress Carole Lombard, her mother, Clark Gable's press agent, and her MGM press agent boarded Flight 3 in Indianapolis.
+Lombard, eager to meet her husband Clark Gable in Los Angeles, was returning from a successful war bond promotion tour in the Midwest, where she had helped raise over $2 million.

 Upon arrival in Albuquerque, Lombard and her companions were asked to surrender their seats for the continuing flight segment to make room for fifteen United States Army Air Corps personnel flying to California.
 Lombard insisted that because of her war bond efforts she was also essential, and she convinced the station agent to let her group reboard the flight.
 Other passengers were removed instead, including violinist Joseph Szigeti.
 The original flight crew was replaced by a new crew at Albuquerque.
 A refueling stop was planned at Winslow, Arizona, because of the higher passenger load and forecast headwinds.
-However, in the air the new captain decided to skip the Winslow stop and to proceed directly to Las Vegas.
+However, in the air the new captain decided to proceed directly to Las Vegas.

-After a brief refueling stop at Las Vegas Airport (now Nellis Air Force Base) the plane took off on a clear, moonless night for its final leg to Burbank.
-Fifteen minutes later, flying almost 7 mi off course, it crashed into a near-vertical cliff on Potosi Mountain in the Spring Mountain range at 7770 ft, about 80 ft below the top of the cliff and 730 ft below the summit, killing all on board.
+After a brief refueling stop at Las Vegas Airport, the plane took off on a clear, moonless night for its final leg to Burbank.
+Fifteen minutes later, flying almost 7 mi off course, it crashed into a near-vertical cliff on Potosi Mountain in the Spring Mountain range at 7770 ft, about 80 ft below the top of the cliff and 730 ft below the summit, killing all aboard.